DodgeDeBoulet/Marlin-Deprecated/README.md

 * SKRMINIE3_20 - BigTreeTech SKR Mini E3  v2.0
 * Slnt - Creality Silent Board
 * Stck - Creality Stock Board

-## UPDATE 2020/09/10: Precompiled firmwares

-Bin/hex files for all variants listed above are now available in the  **HEX Files** folder

 ## Touchscreen Hardware Configuration - SKR 1.4/Mini E3 2.0 Main Board
 Pinouts for the connection of the Creality touchscreen to the BTT SKR boards can be found here: https://imgur.com/rGRCmfs.
 Please note that the Mini E3 pinouts on the TFT socket are the same as the SKR 1.4.